 In a paper reporting the experience of an Italian Prenatal Diagnosis Center for beta-thalassemia (BT), CF and other rare genetic disorders (Maruotti GM et al, 2013) all the couples referred to the center from January 1993 to May 2013 were analyzed retrospectively for the indication for prenatal diagnosis.
 1269 prenatal diagnosis were performed for genetic disorders.
 The majority of the people were screened for CF carrier status after the birth of an affected child in the same family or through the cascade screening if they had a positive familial history for CF.

 The preconception carrier screening test for CF is usually performed using ethnically targeted panels of selected mutations.
 Expanded, ethnically indifferent, pan-population panels for preconception carrier screening testing might achieve higher preconception detection rates, as revealed by a study from Israel where populations carry a wide heterogenous range of CFTR mutations beyond the ones included in the CFTR2 database (Behar DM, 2017).
-Canadian carrier genetic screening recommendations updated to 2016 (Wilson RD, 2016) comprise not only the costs of these programs for the national healthcare system but also the social, financial, psychological, emotional costs for the families.
+Canadian carrier genetic screening recommendations updated to 2016 (Wilson RD, 2016) comprise not only the costs of these programs for the national healthcare system, but also the social, financial, psychological, emotional costs for the families.

-Newborn screening for CF can improve the experience of diagnosis for parents.
+In general, NS for CF can improve the experience of diagnosis for parents.

-Advantages can lead to testing of parents and family members as carriers, and possible affected future siblings.
+Further advantages can lead to testing of parents and family members as carriers, and possible affected future siblings.

-Potential disadvantages of screening at individual and population levels can inadvertently identify newborn infants as ’carriers’ that could provide unjustified anxiety about the health of the baby for the parents and ethical problems concerning the child’s future reproductive choices.
+On the contrary, potential disadvantages of screening at individual and population levels can inadvertently identify newborn infants as ’carriers’ that could provide unjustified anxiety about the health of the baby for the parents and ethical problems concerning the child’s future reproductive choices.
 In several cases screening can reveal that the putative father is not the biological father.

 So there is an urgent need to develop a clear guidance as how to respond.

--To advance in technology enhancing the expansion of newborn blood spot screening and raised expectations of informed consent and disclosing test results.
+-To advance in technology enhancing the expansion of newborn blood spot screening

 -To address whether NS for CF: